 Gora Kadan

-Would like to have more Local experience?
+Would like to have more Local experiences?
 I think I can help you!

 Taking a side trip to Hakone while staying in Tokyo is a really amazing experience.
 You’ll need to navigate the many trains and buses, but if you’re used to traveling around foreign countries, it shouldn’t be a problem.
 Hakone is a very popular sightseeing area among foreign tourists, so you’ll find there are many signs in English which should help you get around.

 If you think this will be a bit much for you, you can always hire a tour guide to take you around Hakone.
-Below are some tours to consider.
+You can also check our full list of Hakone Tours by Local Guides.

 Want to make your Hakone Tour more Interesting?
 Here's how!